Matt Carragher: Wigan Athletic

+Port Vale

 He moved on to Port Vale in 1997 after John Rudge judged Carragher to be a potential replacement for the ageing Dean Glover and Neil Aspin.
 He made 25 First Division appearances in 1997–98, helping the "Valiants" to beat Huddersfield Town 4–0 on the final day of the season to avoid relegation by one point, at the expense of Manchester City and Potteries derby rivals Stoke City.
+He won the club's Young Player of the year award.
 However, he featured just 12 times in 1998–99, and was not selected once by new boss Brian Horton.
 He was though named as the club's Clubman of the Year.

 He scored his first goal at Vale Park on 25 September 1999, in a 2–0 win over Swindon Town, and went on to play 39 games as Vale were relegated to the Second Division at the end of the 1999–2000 season.
 He played 56 of the club's 57 games in 2000–01, playing as a sweeper in a defence of Michael Walsh, Sagi Burton, Allen Tankard, and goalkeeper Mark Goodlad.
 He also captained the "Valiants" at the Football League Trophy final at the Millennium Stadium, which finished as a 2–1 win over Brentford.
 He continued to lead the back line in 2001–02, making 47 appearances.
 He scored only his second goal for the club on 22 October 2002, in a 3–1 home win over Hull City in the Football League Trophy.
 Despite making 40 appearances in 2002–03, being one of only three settled defenders (the others being Sam Collins and Ian Brightwell), he was surprisingly released by Horton in May 2003.

+Later career

 Following his release from Vale, he joined Stafford Rangers on non-contract terms, playing eight Southern League games, whilst Burton Albion boss Nigel Clough considered whether or not to make him an offer.
 Instead he signed for Macclesfield Town in November 2003.
 He played 18 games in 2003–04, as the "Silkmen" avoided relegation into the Conference by three places and seven points.
 Ironically, manager John Askey was replaced by Brian Horton in April 2004.
 He played 39 games in 2004–05 and featured in the play-off semi-final defeat to Lincoln City, but Horton released him from his contract at Moss Rose in May 2005.